-The ten-year limit (nine years in the Faculty of Arts and Sciences, the Divinity School, the School of Architecture, and the School of Forestry & Environmental Studies) on non-tenure appointments and the limits on time in a particular rank may be extended for a faculty member who has held part-time appointment in a ladder rank, up to a maximum of three additional years.
+The ten-year limit (eight7 or nine8 years in the Faculty of Arts and Sciences, and nine years in the Schools of Architecture, Art, Divinity, and the Forestry & Environmental Studies) on nontenure appointments and the limits on time in a particular rank may be extended for a faculty member who has held part-time appointment in a ladder rank, up to a maximum of three additional years.
 The Provost, on the recommendation of the appropriate dean, will determine whether to grant such an extension.
-However, in no case may an individual be on part-time status or a combination of part-time and full-time status in term appointments to the ladder ranks for a period that exceeds thirteen years (twelve in the Faculty of Arts and Sciences and the Schools of Architecture, Divinity, and Forestry & Environmental Studies), including any extensions as described in Section III.F.
+However, in no case may an individual be on part-time status or a combination of part-time and full-time status in term appointments to the ladder ranks for a period that exceeds thirteen years (eleven9 or twelve10 in the Faculty of Arts and Sciences, and twelve in the Schools of Architecture, Art, Divinity, and Forestry & Environmental Studies), including any extensions as described in Section III.F.

-4. Leaves and Benefits
+4. Leaves and Benefit